-Vegan Back-to-School Looks for Fall 2023
+Vegan Back-to-School Looks for Fall 2024

 Confidently walking into school with serious drip is an unmatched feeling.
 But as someone who cares about animals, how do you make sure your new back-to-school looks don’t harm them in any way?
 Easy!
-Only shop for items that aren’t made of animal-derived materials and weren’t tested on animals.
+Always shop for items that aren’t made of animal-derived materials and weren’t tested on animals.
 Thankfully, humane fashion and cosmetics are always on trend.
-Here are some animal-friendly looks for heading back to class in 2023.
+Here are some animal-friendly looks for heading back to class in 2024.

 Faux Leather 4ever

-Knit Sweaters
+Knit Sweaters and Cardigans

-Wearing a knit sweater is the move to keep you cozy in cool weather this fall.
+Wearing a knit sweater or cardigan is the move to keep you cozy in cool weather this fall.
 Just remember to steer clear of wool and cashmere.
 Materials like bamboo, soybeans, organic cotton, and nylon prove that we never have to harm sheep or goats to get comfy clothes. 🐐❤️

-Athleisure Wear
+Athleisure and Prep Wear

 ‘Making a Statement’ Jacket